RookeriesDevelopment/rook-flutter-sdks-docs/rook-auth/README.md

 # Rook authorization package

+> [!WARNING]
+> This SDK has been deprecated and won't receive updates.
+All SDKs which had a dependency on rook_auth were
+> updated to manage their own authorization.

 This is the main package required by all rook packages to enable their usage.

 ## Features